 "I owe you thanks," said Patwise, clutching Merry's hand between both of his.
 "I don't know how much longer I'd've lasted in those Lockholes.
 I owe you my life, you and Mister Peregrin Took, the bravest hobbits in all the Shire."

-, Merry thought, but he'd long ago given up arguing that point.
+That's Frodo and Sam, Merry thought, but he'd long ago given up arguing that point.
 He felt himself blush, and sketched a little bow with his head as he replied, "The Shire holds not a few brave hobbits, not least those who survived the Lockholes and the Troubles."